Choosing a deployment environment

 While your Pexip authorized support representative is the best person to advise you on the most appropriate deployment environment, below are some of the factors to consider.

-Cloud deployments use Amazon Web Services (AWS) or Microsoft Azure to host some or all of the Conferencing Nodes.
+Cloud deployments use Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP) to host some or all of the Pexip nodes.
 This option does not require initial investment in hardware, but you will instead pay for usage.

 You can also deploy Pexip Infinity using a combination of on-prem and cloud, with the Management Node and some Conferencing Nodes deployed within your own network, and other Conferencing Nodes deployed using a cloud service, for increased flexibility.
-You can even set up Dynamic bursting to the AWS cloud to give you temporary increases in capacity.
+You can even set up Dynamic bursting to a cloud service to give you temporary increases in capacity whenever you need it.

 For more details on the on-prem and cloud options, see Network deployment options.